willykurmann/Google-HasPairWithSum/README.md

 ## Introduction
-Find the pair that add up to the sum.
+Find the pair that adds up to the sum.

 ```
 [1,2,3,9] Sum = 8 NO